vercel/serve/README.md

 ## Contributing

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device
-2. Uninstall `serve` if it's already installed: `yarn global remove serve`
+2. Uninstall `serve` if it's already installed: `npm uninstall -g serve`
-3. Link it to the global module directory: `yarn link`
+3. Link it to the global module directory: `npm link`

 After that, you can use the `serve` command everywhere.
 [Here](https://github.com/zeit/serve/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+for+beginners%22)'s a list of issues that are great for beginners.